DoctorWh012/Client-Side-Prediction/README.md

 You can also notice the use of a `cacheIndex` what it does is that it serves as an index for where to save the current Simulation/Inputs on the arrays and if the `cspTick` goes over the cache size it starts from the beginning

-Now that we have cached our inputs and simulation state we can some actual client side prediction
+Now that we have cached our inputs and simulation state we can do some actual client side prediction
-Which mean we are going to process the result of the inputs before sending them to the server
+Which means we are going to process the result of the inputs before sending them to the server
 ```cs
 private void Update()
 {